 Open access to VR-1 training reactor means "the opportunity to carry out research, development and innovation activities at the premises of VR-1 reactor utilizing the reactor, its experimental and data processing equipment, adjacent laboratories, professional and technical support for such activities from the reactor staff in the fields of safe operation of nuclear installations, theoretical and experimental reactor and neutron physics, nuclear safety, and nuclear fuel cycle.“

-Open access is provided in compliance with the decision of the Ministry of Education, Youth and Sports of the Czech Republic regarding the allocation of targeted support.
+Open access is provided to the extent of decision of Ministry of Education, Youth and Sports of Czech Republic on allocation of targeted support.
 The access is intended for individuals or organisations from the Czech Republic or European Union.
-The open access policy allows students to do experimental work for their doctoral dissertations, master theses and bachelor projects.
+The open access allows also carrying out students experimental works, especially, in the frame of their doctoral, master and bachelor theses as well as students research projects.

 The operator of the training reactor provides open access to VR-1 reactor to all applicants without bias and with equal chances to access the reactor for all.
 In case two or more applicants are interested in accessing at exactly the same time schedule, this will be provided to the first come applicant.